AndyMt/X16-Launcher/README.md

 This launcher allows to browse the directory structure of the SD card for X16 programs.<br>
 Each program is presented by a thumbnail with a short text description.
 This is done by providing thumbnail images in ABM format and a INF file for each PRG file.
-The match is done by matching the name portion of the filename.
+The match is performed by the name portion of the PRG filename.

 If a thumbnail is missing, then a default icon is shown.
 If no INF file is found, then just the program name is shown.

+## Using Launcher

 Launcher can be operated by keyboard or gamepad/joystick.
 Shows an introduction message at the first start.

+**Navigation by keyboard:**
+- up/down:    scroll through directory list<br>
+- left/right: cycle through thumbnails (if multiple)<br>
+- enter:      select directory or start program<br>
+- dot:        to parent directory<br>
+- any letter: jump directly in the list<br>
+- f1:         show introduction message
+- esc:        exit launcher

+**Navigation by joystick/controller:**
+- up/down:    scroll through directory list<br>
+- left:       to parent directory<br>
+- any button: select directory or start program<br>

 ## Configuration and Operating modes: